Meet Daisy Torres, Community Outreach Assistant

 The role of the Community Outreach Assistant is to help all community members understand the responsibilities of the police department and what services it offers, with a special emphasis on those groups who typically do not have a strong or comfortable relationship with the police.

-Upon request, the ICPD community outreach staff can visit and conduct informative presentations and/or public input sessions at schools, churches, non-profit organizations, and other community groups.
-To schedule a meeting or public outreach session, please contact the Iowa City Community Outreach Assistant at firstname.lastname@example.org or 319-356-5274.
+Upon request, Community Outreach staff can visit and conduct informative presentations and/or public input sessions at schools, churches, non-profit organizations, and other community groups.
+To schedule a meeting or public outreach session, contact the Community Outreach Assistant at 319-356-5274 or email firstname.lastname@example.org.

 Downtown Liaison Officer